tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 ### Sync

-#### Block Syncing is slow
+#### Claim: Block Syncing is slow

-Bootstrapping a new node in a network to the height of the rest of the network takes longer than users would like.
+Bootstrapping a new node in a network to the height of the rest of the network is believed to take longer than users would like.
 Block sync requires fetching all of the blocks from peers and placing them into the local disk for storage.
 A useful line of inquiry is understanding how quickly a perfectly tuned system _could_ fetch all of the state over a network so that we understand how much overhead Tendermint actually adds.